 B.A., magna cum laude, Barnard College, Columbia University

 Distinction on Senior Thesis

 Rising Star in Business Litigation, Super Lawyers Magazine (2017-2019)

-Julia successfully defended the independent directors publically traded real estate investment trust in a securities class action concerning the company’s public disclosures.
+Successfully defended the independent directors publicly traded real estate investment trust in a securities class action concerning the company’s public disclosures.

 PROFESSIONAL & COMMUNITY ACTIVITIES

 Bleckley Inn of Court (2012 – 2014)

 Legal Committee, ACLU of Georgia (2016 – present)

 Georgia Justice Project Volunteer (2016 – present)